-But this valuation is subject to a physical inspection of your car.
-If the inspection reveals some faults, the final valuation figure may be considerably lower.
-Also, you may have to pay an administration fee for the service.
+If you do choose to sell your car online be aware that usually the online valuation is subject to a physical inspection of your car.
+If the inspection reveals some faults, the final valuation figure might be considerably lower.
+You also might have to pay an administration fee for the service.

 Most auction buyers are in the motor trade.
-If you’re lucky and attract a private buyer, they may be prepared to pay more for your car than a dealer would be.
+If you’re lucky and attract a private buyer, they might be prepared to pay more for your car than a dealer would be.

 Did you know?

-It is illegal to knowingly sell someone a car that has outstanding finance without informing them of the situation.
+It is illegal to knowingly sell someone a car with outstanding finance without informing them of the situation.

-- Inform the finance company and ask them for the “settlement figure” they will need from you to pay off your loan in full.
+- Inform the finance company and ask them for the “settlement figure” they’ll need from you to pay off your loan in full.

-- Pay off the settlement figure, plus any early repayment fee and administration fee that the lender may charge.
+- Pay off the settlement figure, plus any early repayment fee and administration fee the lender might charge.